MontseBadia/kata-boom-final-project-client/README.md

 ## Description

-Platform in which users can solve easy-level katas and send them as a challenge to his/her friends.
+Platform that allows users to practice ease-level javascript katas and send them as a challenge to friends.

 ## User Stories